Treatment-Resistant Depression

 240 MG/Day

-Current Phase 2 trial
+Phase 2 trial

 Based on the promising results from the Proof-of-Concept trial, we initiated a multicenter, double-blind, randomized, placebo-controlled Phase 2 trial in Germany, the Czech Republic and Poland.
-The study investigates the efficacy, safety, and tolerability of add-on treatment with ketamine hydrochloride prolonged-release tablets (KET01) in patients suffering from Treatment-Resistant Depression.
+The study investigated the efficacy, safety, and tolerability of add-on treatment with ketamine hydrochloride prolonged-release tablets (KET01) in patients suffering from Treatment-Resistant Depression.

 Read more